jpadrianoGo/golang-exam/README.md

 #### 1. Bar service (REST)

 1. `/` - when you visit `http://localhost:80`, it is expected to have a get a message output "This is bar service."
-2. `/ping` - when you visit `http://localhost:80/ping`, it is expected to get a message output "Success" with HTTP status 200.
+2. `/ping` - when you visit `http://localhost:80/ping`, it is expected to get a message output "Pong!" with HTTP status 200.

 #### 2. Fileupload service (GraphQL)

-1. `/fileupload` - when you visit `http://localhost:80/fileupload`, it should show the GraphQL playground.
+1. `/fileupload` - when you visit `http://localhost:80/fileupload`, it should show the interface for GraphQL playground.
 2. `/query` - you can perform requests here for the fileupload mutations and queries.

 ## What you need to do